sjoerd-verhagen/hellofresh-seasonality-spain/index.md

 ## 📌 TL;DR

+I analysed **236 vegetarian recipes** from HelloFresh Spain to see how well they align with **local produce seasonality**.
+Using Greenpeace’s La Guía de las Frutas y Verduras de Temporada _(The Seasonal Fruit and Vegetable Guide)_, I mapped when each ingredient is in season and compared this to recipe usage.
+While **autumn recipes** scored highest (90%) for freshness, **winter averaged just 70%** despite **44 fresh items** being available.
+The gap is driven by out-of-season staples like _calabacín_ (courgette) and _tomate_ (tomato), while in-season winter vegetables such as _coliflor_ (cauliflower), _calabaza_ (pumpkin), and _remolacha_ (beetroot) are underused.
+Targeting these could expand HelloFresh’s **seasonal, plant-forward winter menu.**

 ---

 ## 🎯 Background & Project

 Barcelona has a growing food-tech scene, and one company I’ve known for years is **HelloFresh**.
 As a teenager, I learned to cook with their meal kits.
 At the time, my mother was busy with her studies and my dad isn’t too keen on cooking.
 So we opted for their subscription, I had first choice out of the three recipes that arrived each week.
-Back then I didn’t think much about my relationship with food, but it taught me the basics I still use today.
+At the time, I did not think much about my relationship with food, but those meals taught me the basics that still shape how I cook today.

 For this project, I wanted to explore how HelloFresh could innovate in line with today’s trends, especially **local sourcing** and **environmental impact**.
 While they already label some recipes as “seasonal,” I wanted to take it further: What would it look like to analyse their recipe database and explore new possibilities for more local, plant-forward menus?

 I found an online HelloFresh recipe database for every country where the company operates.
-For **HelloFresh Spain**, the vegetarian category alone spanned about **64 pages** (about 12 recipes per page).
-Many of these pages were doubles, so I looked at that whilst scraping.Direct scraping from the site proved tricky:  the platform is designed to sell recipes, not make them easy to download, to scrape the data I found this hybrid approach:
+For **HelloFresh Spain**, the vegetarian category alone spanned about **64 pages**, with roughly 12 recipes per page.
+Many were duplicates, so cleaning would be important.
+Direct scraping was tricky as the site is designed to sell recipes, not make them easy to download, so I used a hybrid approach:
-- A Python script to automatically pull all recipe links per page, massively speeding up the process.
+- A Python script to quickly collect all recipe links by page.
-- My Web Scraper automatically did the rest, collecting my recipes and used ingredients
-- Afterwards I cleaned the doubles in the data cleaning.
+- A web scraper to extract the recipe details and ingredient lists.
+- Data cleaning in Python to remove duplicates, strip out units and quantities, and normalise ingredient names.

-After scraping and combining the CSV files, I removed duplicates, cleaned ingredient lists (stripping out units/quantities), and ended up with **236 unique vegetarian recipes** from HelloFresh Spain ready for analysis.
+After combining and cleaning the data, I ended up with **236 unique vegetarian recipes** from HelloFresh Spain ready for analysis.

 ---